nsmsn/nsmsn/README.md

 - 👋 Hi, I’m Nick (@nsmsn)
-- 👀 I’m interested in user interface design, digital accessibility, and personal websites (IndieWeb).
+- I’m interested in user interface design, digital accessibility, and personal websites (IndieWeb).
-- 🌱 I’m currently learning about web components, modern CSS, and data visualization.
+- I’m currently learning about web components, modern CSS, and data visualization.
-- 💞️ I’m looking to collaborate on anything that helps newcomers express themselves and build an online presence.
+- I’m looking to collaborate on anything that helps newcomers build an online presence or contribute to open source.
 - 📫 Email me at nick@nicksimson.com, or find me on Mastodon: https://mastodon.design/@nsmsn